Snegovichok/project-ZPD/README.md

 ## How to set up or launch a project:
 1. Install Python software from the official website on your OS (Linux/Windows/macOS) "https://www.python.org".
 2. Download the project-ZPD folder and place it in any convenient location.
-3. Open the "project-ZPD\services\web" directory.
+3. Open the "..\project-ZPD\services\web\" directory.
 And the command line (terminal) itself with this location, which has Python.
 4. Install all necessary pip dependencies from the file requirements.txt:
 - pip install -r requirements.txt
 5. Now you can run the web application while staying in the same directory in the terminal: